Training behavior of deep neural network in frequency domain: F-Principle

 where $\gamma\in\mathbb{Z}$ is the \emph{frequency index}.
 For the DNN output $T(\vec{x}_{k})$, similarly, $\mathcal{F}_{PC}^{n}[T](\gamma)=\frac{1}{n}\sum_{j=0}^{n-1}T(\vec{x}_{j})\exp\left(-2\pi ix_{j}\gamma\right)$.
 To examine the convergence behavior of different frequency components during the training of a DNN, we compute the relative difference of $\mathcal{F}_{PC}^{n}[T][\gamma]$ and $\mathcal{F}_{PC}^{n}[y][\gamma]$ at each recording step, i.e.,

 where $|\cdot|$ denotes the absolute value.
 As shown in the first column in Fig. \ref{fig:CNNDNN_MC}, both datasets are dominated by low-frequency components along the first principle direction.
 Theoretically, frequency components other than the peaks are susceptible to the artificial periodic boundary condition implicitly applied in the Fourier transform, thereby are not essential to our frequency domain analysis \cite{percival1993spectral}.
 In the following, we only focus on the convergence behavior of the frequency peaks during the training.
-By examining the relative error of certain selected key frequency components (marked by black squares), one can clearly observe that DNNs of both structures for both datasets tend to capture the training data in an order from low to high frequencies as stated by the F-Principle (second and third column in Fig. \ref{fig:CNNDNN_MC}).
+By examining the relative error of certain selected key frequency components (marked by black squares), one can clearly observe that DNNs of both structures for both datasets tend to capture the training data in an order from low to high frequencies as stated by the F-Principle \footnote{Almost at the same time, another research \cite{rahaman2018spectral} finds a similar result.
+However, they add noise to MNIST, which contaminates the labels. } (second and third column in Fig. \ref{fig:CNNDNN_MC}).